 All international applicants whose native language is not English must submit an official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score.
 These tests measure the ability of non-native speakers of English to use and understand North American English as it is used in college and university settings.
 The tests are offered throughout most regions of the world.
-In areas where access to Internet-based testing is limited, a supplemental paper-and-pencil version of the tests may be administered.
+The TOEFL iBT Special Home Edition and the IELTS Indicator tests are accepted.
+Please visit the TOEFL website for more information.

 Regarding TOEFL, the recommended minimum score for admission consideration is 577 on the paper-based test and 90 on the Internet-based test.
 For IELTS, the recommended minimum overall band score is 7.
 Some programs may have more rigorous language proficiency standards; applicants with questions should contact programs directly.
 These exams should be taken early enough to allow the scores to reach the Graduate School by your program's deadline.
 Performance on the tests is one of many factors considered in making admission decisions.

 Language proficiency exams are not required of those students who have earned a degree from a non-U.S. university where the primary language of instruction is English, or from a college or university in the United States*, or in any of the following countries: Australia, Bahamas, Botswana, Cameroon, Canada (except Quebec), Ethiopia, Ghana, Ireland, Kenya, Lesotho, Liberia, Malawi, New Zealand, Nigeria, Zimbabwe, South Africa, Sierra Leone, Swaziland, Tanzania, Gambia, Uganda, United Kingdom (England, Scotland, Northern Ireland, Wales), West Indies, Zambia.
-Students must email [email protected] after they have submitted their application in order to receive the waiver.
+Students must email [email protected] after they have submitted their application in order to receive the waiver (for applications completed in CollegeNET only).